Drippler/ABTester/README.md

 Setup
 ==============

-- Download the latest *AmazonInsights-android-sdk* jar to the bin folder (tested with AmazonInsights-android-sdk-2.1.16.jar)
+- Download the latest *AmazonInsights-android-sdk* jar to the bin folder (tested with AmazonInsights-android-sdk-2.1.16.jar) from https://developer.amazon.com/public/apis/manage/ab-testing
 - Import the project to eclipse
 - Add this project as a library to your project
 - There are classes *ABTester* and *SafeABTester*, the safe class contains try-catch for all the method calls, an error will be logged to the instance logger